zeek/zeek/doc/signatures.rst

 ~~~~~~~~~~~~~~~~~

 Header conditions limit the applicability of the signature to a subset
 of traffic that contains matching packet headers.
-For TCP, this match
+This type of matching
 is performed only for the first packet of a connection.
-For other
-protocols, it is done on each individual packet.

 There are pre-defined header conditions for some of the most used
 header fields.
 All of them generally have the format ``<keyword> <cmp>